alexnardini/FLAM3_for_SideFX_Houdini/README.md

 - More variations even tho using CVEX performace wil need to be safe guarded.

-Everything has been compiled, moslty in favor of execution speed and to make it feel more of compact tool.
+Everything has been compiled, moslty in favor of execution speed and to make it feel more of a compact tool.

 To compile the vfl files, open a Houdini shell and go to the vfl files location and use the Houdini vcc compiler provided.
 Type `vcc -h` to get help.